Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients

 where we used the fact that the boundary local times satisfy $\abs{L_t} , \abs{L_t^k} \leq t$ for any $t\in [0,T]$ and where $r_0$ is the constant given by the uniform exterior ball condition for the domain \eqref{ass:exteriorball}.
+We have also estimated $e^{t/r_0}$ with $e^{T/r_0}$ and absorbed this constant in $\lesssim$.
 Hence, by telescoping and using that $X_0=X_0^k$, we arrive at the estimate